The WildWise Team

 Chris founded WildWise in 1999 after many years working as an education officer for Devon Wildlife Trust.
 With a background in the theatre, a training in therapy and a career in environmental education he uses every creative means at his disposal to encourage people to enjoy and value the natural world.
 He has worked with Ray Mears and John Rhyder, Joseph Cornell and Steve van Metre, amongst many others.
 He is a course facilitator at Schumacher College, where he also directs the Call of the Wild Foundation programme.
 He is also a professional storyteller aka 'Spindle Wayfarer', and is the founder and Artistic Director for the Westcountry Storytelling Festival.
 Chris is also trained as a Be the Change facilitator and offers symposiums for interested groups.

-Joanna Gaddes: Events and Courses Co-ordinator
+Joanna Gaddes: Office Manager & Events Co-ordinator

 Joanna manages the WildWise office and is the friendly voice on the end of the phone.
 Despite a background in project management she loves nature and getting outdoors and has developed her skills and interest in outdoor conservation over the last 18 months by volunteering on a wide range of conservation projects across Devon, as well as enjoying professional training with WildWise in bushcraft & forest skills.